-BENJAMIN ALPERS An associate professor of history, Alpers joined the faculty of the Oklahoma University Honors College in 1998.
+BENJAMIN ALPERS Alpers is an Associate Professor in the University of Oklahoma’s Honors College, whose faculty he joined in 1998.
 His primary teaching and research interests concern twentieth-century American intellectual and cultural history, with special interests in political culture and film history.
 Among the courses he offers in the Honors College are colloquia on World War II in history and memory and film noir, and Perspectives courses on American social thought and politics and culture in the Great Depression.
-Alpers is also affiliated with the History Department and the Film and Video Studies Program.
+Alpers is also affiliated with the History Department and the Film and Media Studies Program.
 He is the author of Dictators, Democracy, and American Public Culture: Envisioning the Totalitarian Enemy, 1920s-1950s (UNC Press, 2002).

 ANDREW HARTMAN An associate professor at Illinois State University, Hartman focuses on twentieth-century United States intellectual history.
 His first book, Education and the Cold War: The Battle for the American School, was published by Palgrave Macmillan in 2008.
 Hartman is currently writing another book, A War for the Soul Of America: A History of the Culture Wars, From the 1960s to the Present, which is contracted to be published by the University of Chicago Press.
 A War for the Soul of America will be the first comprehensive, full-length historical treatment of the culture wars, a series of public controversies that emerged from the polarized 1960s, dominated headlines during the 1980s and 1990s, and remain with us today.